pvcnt/accio/docs/docs/basics/installing.md

 Look for "Mac OS X x64" under "Java SE Development Kit".
 This will download a DMG image with an install wizard.

-### Running via a wrapper script

-TODO.

-### Running via a JAR
+## 2. Fetch a binary

-You can also get the latest version of Accio as a pre-compiled JAR from [GitHub releases](https://github.com/pvcnt/location-privacy/releases).
+You can download the latest version of Accio as a pre-compiled JAR from [GitHub releases](https://github.com/pvcnt/location-privacy/releases).

+## 3. Run it!

-You should then be able to run it the usual way:
+You should then be able to run the downloaded JAR the usual way:

 ```bash
 $ java -jar accio.jar <command> <options>...